abiasV/resume/README.md

 ## Work Experience & Projects

 ### Web Application Developer
 ##### Synnovate Institute of Research, Toronto, ON -                                                                           *July 2022 – December 2022*
 * Developed features for both mobile and desktop platforms using React.js, Typescript, JavaScript, Tailwind, and React Native with modern HTML5, and CSS3
 * Delivered responsive, cross-browser compatible, and accessibility-compliant websites
 * Experienced with web applications based on React.js using Test Driven Development (TDD)

-*October 2022 – March 2023*

-* Developed features for both mobile and desktop platforms using React.js, Typescript, JavaScript, Tailwind, and React Native with modern HTML5, and CSS3
-* Delivered responsive, cross-browser compatible, and accessibility-compliant websites
-* Experienced with web applications based on React.js using Test Driven Development(TDD)

-### IT Tech Support with Rogers Communication Inc

-*November 2019 – April 2021*

-* Top performance for customer satisfaction in summer 2022 with the best troubleshooting and communication
-* Prepared and configured devices for customers such as modems, routers, smart devices
-* Performed thorough troubleshooting on returned devices from customers, upgrading firmware or resetting them to factory settings, and testing them to ensure their proper functioning.
-* Determined whether checked devices met quality control standards and either kept them in circulation or disposed of them responsibly.
+### Frontend React Developer
+##### Melli Industrial Group, Tehran, Iran -                                                                                  *November 2020 – June 2022*
+* Developed & optimized responsive web pages using the latest standards in HTML, CSS, JavaScript, and libraries including Bootstrap and React for a user-friendly experience to meet business requirements.
+* Collaborating with business stakeholders to design and implement new features to improve the overall experience
+* Implementing web modules in HTML5 components improving on-page Search Engine Optimization (SEO) score by 30% through proper metadata, alt tags, header tags, content, internal linking, and schema markup
+* Actively getting updates regarding new knowledge and technical standards

-### Frontend Developer with Melli Shoe Co., Tehran, Iran
+### Frontend Developer
+##### Balin Tech Co., Tehran, Iran                                                                                        *February 2019 – February 2020*

-*February 2017– February 2019*

-* Developing and optimizing responsive web pages using the latest standards in HTML, CSS, JavaScript, and libraries including Bootstrap and React for a user-friendly experience to meet business requirements.
+* Developed & optimized responsive web pages using the latest standards in HTML, CSS, JavaScript, and libraries including Bootstrap and React for a user-friendly experience to meet business requirements.
+* Collaborating with business stakeholders to design and implement new features to improve the overall experience
 * Implementing web modules in HTML5 components improving on-page Search Engine Optimization (SEO) score by 30% through proper metadata, alt tags, header tags, content, internal linking, and schema markup
 * Actively getting updates regarding new knowledge and technical standards